beabfc/afkdisplay/README.md

 - Added a placeholder **%afkdisplay:reason%** so that you can port the Afk Reason for why someone went AFK, with configuration for a format prefix.
 - [RENAME] renamed the **'%player:afk%**' placeholder to **'%afkdisplay:afk%'** based on PatBox's feedback.
 They prefer that people use **'mod_name:<example>'** for their mods.
 - Added a special configuration option 'prettyDuration' to configure the AFK Duration in a more human-readable format.
+- Added several mod / data pack conflict warnings for administrator's to help them make better decisions on what mods they want to install.

 ## Original README:
 Show which players are AFK in the player list.
 Fully configurable and with [Placeholder API](https://placeholders.pb4.eu/user/general/) support, **[ENHANCEMENT]** now supporting all Placeholder API formatting nodes such as: yellow or bold natively; which depreciates all of the old "color" specific settings.